-- 1. The issue of removal of conviction shall, upon motion of the person who has served a sentence, be reviewed by the court that rendered the decision or by a district (city) court of the first instance, without an oral hearing, according to the permanent place of residence of the person. - 2.
-If a motion for removing a conviction is denied, a new motion may be filed only after 3 months.
+1. The issue of removal of conviction shall, upon motion of the person who has served a sentence, be reviewed by the court that delivered the decision or by a district (city) court of first instance, without an oral hearing, according to the permanent place of residence of the person.

+2. If a motion for removing a conviction is denied, a new motion may be filed only after three months.

-Article 289 - Procedure relating to serving an outstanding sentence in Georgia by a person convicted under a judgement of a foreign court
+Article 289 - Procedure relating to serving an outstanding sentence in Georgia by a person convicted under a judgment of a foreign court a judgment of a foreign court.

-- 1. According to the treaties and international agreements of Georgia, the issue of serving in Georgia of an outstanding sentence imposed on a Georgian national or on a person permanently residing in Georgia under a judgement of a foreign court shall, according to the respective jurisdiction, be reviewed by a court of first instance, according to the place of registration of the convicted person. - 2.
-Within one month after receiving the case materials, the court shall review, without an oral hearing, the issue of serving in Georgia of an outstanding part of a sentence imposed on a Georgian national or on a person permanently residing in Georgia under a judgement of a foreign court. - 3.
-The Georgian court shall deliver a ruling with respect to serving in Georgia of the outstanding part of the sentence imposed under a judgement of a foreign court. - 4.
-The ruling shall include: - a) the name and place of the foreign court that delivered the judgement, as well as the time of delivery of the judgement; - b) details of the last place of residence and work place and occupation of the convicted Georgian national or of the person permanently residing in Georgia; - c) the qualification of the action for the commission of which the person is charged under the criminal law; - d) the article of the Criminal Code of Georgia that imposes a penalty for the action committed; - e) the type and length of the sentence that the convicted person is to serve in Georgia, indicating the start and end dates of serving the sentence, and the procedure for reimbursing damages. - 5.
-The outstanding part of the sentence imposed under a judgement of a foreign court shall be served in Georgia in the same manner and conditions as judgements of Georgian courts rendered with respect to crimes committed in Georgia. - 6.
-If a judgement against a person extradited to Georgia to serve a sentence is revised, changed or annulled by the foreign court, the question of the execution of that judgement shall be decided according to this article. - 7.
-A copy of the ruling issued by the Georgian court on the execution of a judgement of a foreign court against a person extradited to Georgia to serve a sentence shall be forwarded to the Ministry of Justice for further notification of the competent bodies of the state concerned. - 8.
-The judgement of a foreign court and/or of the International Court rendered against a person who has been extradited to Georgia to serve a sentence shall have the same legal consequences of conviction as against a person convicted by a Georgia court. - 9.
-The acts of amnesty or pardon issued by a foreign state that has rendered the judgement or by Georgia shall apply against the person extradited to Georgia to serve the sentence in accordance with the conditions and procedures established under that act, unless otherwise provided for by treaties and international agreements of Georgia.
+1. According to the treaties and international agreements of Georgia, the issue of serving in Georgia of an outstanding sentence imposed on a citizen of Georgia or on a person permanently residing in Georgia under a judgment of a foreign court shall, according to the respective jurisdiction, be reviewed by a court of first instance, according to the place of registration of the convicted person.

+2. Within one month after receiving the case materials, the court shall review, without an oral hearing, the issue of serving in Georgia of an outstanding part of a sentence imposed on a citizen of Georgia or on a person permanently residing in Georgia under a) the name and place of the foreign court that delivered the judgment, as well as the time of delivery of the judgment;

+3. The Georgian court shall deliver a ruling with respect to serving in Georgia of the outstanding part of the sentence imposed under a judgment of a foreign court.

+4. The ruling shall include:

+b) details of the last place of residence and work place and occupation of the convicted citizen of Georgia or of the person permanently residing in Georgia;

+c) the qualification of the act for the commission of which the person is charged under the criminal law;

+d) the article of the Criminal Code of Georgia that provides for liability for the act committed;

+e) the type and length of the sentence that the convicted person is to serve in Georgia, indicating the start and end dates of serving the sentence, and the procedure for reimbursing damages.

+5. The outstanding part of the sentence imposed under a judgment of a foreign court shall be served in Georgia in the same manner and conditions as judgments of Georgian courts rendered with respect to crimes committed in Georgia.

+6. If a judgment against a person extradited to Georgia to serve a sentence is revised, changed or annulled by the foreign court, the issue of the enforcement of this judgment shall be decided according to this article.

+7. A copy of the ruling issued by the Georgian court on the enforcement of a judgment of a foreign court against a person extradited to Georgia to serve a sentence shall be forwarded to the Ministry of Justice for further notification of the competent bodies of the state concerned.

+8. The judgment of a foreign court and/or international court rendered against a person who has been extradited to Georgia to serve a sentence shall have the same legal consequences of conviction as against a person convicted by a Georgian court.

+9. The acts of amnesty or pardon issued by a foreign state that has rendered the judgment or by Georgia shall apply against the person extradited to Georgia to serve the sentence in accordance with the conditions and procedures established under that act, unless otherwise provided for by the treaties and international agreements of Georgia.